Operation Midas

-Operation Midas (Операція «Мідас») is an anti-corruption investigation of the National Anti-Corruption Bureau of Ukraine (NABU) and the Specialized Anti-Corruption Prosecutor's Office (SAP) that was launched in 2024 and is ongoing as of November 2025.
+Operation Midas (Операція «Мідас») (also known as "Mindich-gate") is an anti-corruption investigation of the National Anti-Corruption Bureau of Ukraine (NABU) and the Specialized Anti-Corruption Prosecutor's Office (SAP) that was launched in 2024 and is ongoing as of November 2025.
 The investigation concerns large-scale bribery in the energy sector of Ukraine, committed during the Russo-Ukrainian war.
 During the data collection operation, which lasted 15 months, more than 70 searches were conducted, 4 million US dollars were seized and about 1,000 hours of audio recordings of the suspects' conversations were obtained.

-Operation Midas is considered to be one of the most high-profile anti-corruption investigations in Ukraine since the beginning of the war.
+Operation Midas is considered to be one of the most high-profile anti-corruption investigations in Ukraine since the beginning of the Russian invasion of Ukraine.

 Investigation

+NABU takes an unorthodox public communications strategy and reveals information in "episodes" akin to a streaming series.
+The agency gave several suspects nicknames, such as "Che Guevara" or "Professor".

 10 November 2025

 On 10 November 2025, the National Anti-Corruption Bureau of Ukraine (NABU) conducted simultaneous searches of several high-ranking officials and businessmen.
 The investigation established that a corruption scheme was operating at the state-owned company Energoatom, the main operator of Ukrainian nuclear power plants, generating more than half of the country's electricity.
-Members of the suspected criminal group established control over Energoatom's procurement and systematically demanded kickbacks in the amount of 10-15% of the contract value.
+Members of the suspected criminal group established control over Energoatom's procurement and systematically demanded kickbacks in the amount of 10–15% of the contract value.
 Suppliers who refused to pay had their payments for completed work blocked or were excluded from the list of contractors.
 Internally, the scheme was known as "Barrier" (Шлагбаум).
 NABU characterized the group as a "high-level criminal community" in the energy and defense sectors, engaged in corruption, money laundering, and illegal enrichment.

 Audio recordings of conversations between group members (using call signs) were released, in which they discussed kickback amounts and multi-billion dollar projects.
 In one of the published episodes, from September 2025, participants, dissatisfied with the $90,000 kickback from a 3 billion hryvnia contract, decide to postpone a new 4 billion hryvnia contract in order to increase the bribe from 10% to 15%.
 Group members also discussed kickbacks in the construction of protective structures for energy facilities.
 In parallel with official meetings on infrastructure protection, group members planned to increase their percentage of the construction of shelters at the Khmelnytskyi Nuclear Power Plant.

-According to investigators, the group began operating after 2022 Russian invasion of Ukraine, taking advantage of the confusion and urgency surrounding defense and energy procurement.
+According to investigators, the group began operating after the 2022 Russian invasion of Ukraine, taking advantage of the confusion and urgency surrounding defense and energy procurement.
 The increase in residential electricity tariffs in 2023 significantly increased Energoatom's revenue, creating additional opportunities for theft.

 One of the group's key figures, Ihor Myronyuk, served for over 10 years as an assistant to Andriy Derkach, a Ukrainian people's deputy turned Russian senator, accused of treason in Ukraine.
 An office linked to Derkach was used to launder funds, and the proceeds were siphoned off into cash through a network of shell companies, including in Moscow.